-Lapses in attention and judgement are the most frequent cause of crashes when seniors are behind the wheel, according to the Insurance Institute on Highway Safety.
-For example, a driver may fail to yield to another car with the right-of-way or pick the wrong time to merge.
+Lapses in attention and judgment are the most frequent cause of crashes when seniors are behind the wheel, according to the Insurance Institute for Highway Safety.
+For example, a driver may fail to yield to another car with the right-of-way or may pick the wrong time to merge.

 If you've noticed any of these problems, you've probably already asked yourself the crucial question: How much longer should you be driving?
 There are a few different options available for seniors who want to check their driving skills.
 The first step could be taking a self-evaluation, like the one in AAA's Drivers 65 Plus brochure.
 The assessment consists of a few quick questions that can help you determine if you should seek out a doctor for a more comprehensive professional assessment.